wzygzlm/abmof_client/README.md

-# abmof_server
+# abmof_client
-A TCP server to display ABMOF result.
+A TCP/UDP client to display ABMOF result.

 How to install?